-It can be very annoying when you get a water mark from a vase or drink on the surface of your antique furniture and to try to remove it is to firstly try our polish reviver that we sell on our website as this also removes most rings from water.
+It can be very annoying when you get a water mark from a vase or drink on the surface of your antique furniture.
+Firstly try our polish reviver as this helps to remove most rings from water.
 It will also revive the polish so you get the added bonus of a clean polished piece of antique furniture.
-Always finish off by using a good quality antique furniture bees wax like the Fiddes wax on our website for sale.
+Always finish off by using a good quality antique furniture bees wax.

 The alternative is to heat a small amount of olive oil and stir about quarter the amount of paraffin wax into the warm oil so they blend together.
 Rub the mixed liquid with a clean cloth into the ring mark and leave for a few hours.
 Buff off the excess and if it has not worked repeat several times until the desired effect.
 Always wax over the area when finished

-There are a few tips but the easiest is obviously using our antiques polish reviver or you can always seek the advice of a furniture restorer as there are other ways to burn the ring mark out using mentholated spirit but this is quite dangerous so I will not add this method to the tips to be on the safe side.
+These are a few tips but the easiest is obviously using our antiques polish reviver or you can always seek the advice of a furniture restorer.

 Burn marks on antique furniture

 Burn marks by a cigarette or larger areas by open fires on antique furniture can be very difficult to repair and in most cases it is best to seek the advice of a professional antique furniture restorer to repair it.
-If it is a piece of antique furniture that you do not mind having a go yourself lesser pieces, try the remedy for discoloration below, but note that unless the mark is fairly superficial and the underlying wood is not charred, you may have little success.
-If it is a burn by a cigarette or a large burn on the side cut the area out carefully using a chisel and try to get similar grained wood or veneer to fit into its place.
-Re polish to match the rest of the piece.
+If it is a piece that you do not mind having a go at yourself, try the remedy for discoloration below.
+Please note, unless the mark is fairly superficial and the underlying wood is not charred, you may have little success.
+If it is a burn by a cigarette or a large burn on the side, cut the area out carefully using a chisel and try to get similar grained wood or veneer to fit into its place.
+Re-polish to match the rest of the piece.
 Smaller burns can be cut out and hard coloured wax used to fill the areas.

 These methods are not guaranteed to work so try small areas first but the best advice with such damage is to seek advice from a good furniture restorer who specialises in antiques.